 I’m an environmental activist and community-builder — a change-maker.

-I’m best known for founding the Environmental Change-Makers community group and building the Community Garden at Holy Nativity in Los Angeles.
-Along the way I’ve written ten booklets and ebooks, two full-length books, several blogs, and countless free info sheets, all about sustainability.
+I’m best known for founding the Environmental Change-Makers community group and building two community gardens in Los Angeles.
+Along the way I’ve written ten booklets and ebooks, two full-length books, several blogs, countless free info sheets, and more recently, poetry, all about sustainability.

 In my writing I’ve explored just about every aspect of living a well-considered, environmentally-responsible, fulfilling, purposeful, and interconnected life.

 Writing’s one thing, but in real life I’ve done quite a bit of that too …